Arizona state senator accused of sexual conduct with minor

-PHOENIX (AP) — Democratic Arizona state Sen. Tony Navarrete has been arrested on suspicion of charges accusing him of sexual conduct with a minor, police said Friday.
+PHOENIX (AP) — Democratic Arizona state Sen. Tony Navarrete has been arrested on suspicion of sexual conduct with a minor, police said Friday.

 Police received a report on Wednesday about sexual contact that allegedly occurred in 2019.
 Navarrete, who represents a west Phoenix district, was arrested Thursday after detectives interviewed a juvenile victim and witnesses, police said in a statement.

-Navarrete, 35, was booked into jail on suspicion of charges that included multiple counts of sexual conduct with a minor, the statement said.
+Navarrete, 35, was booked into jail on suspicion of multiple counts of sexual conduct with a minor, the statement said.

 Navarrete did not immediately respond to email and phone messages seeking comment.